Banani-Rath/azure-devops-server-docs-pr/docs/admin/change-caching-app-tier.md

         <add key="dataDirectory" value="d:\temp\cacheroot" />

-10. Save and close the web.config file.
+10. Save and close the *web.config* file.

     > [!NOTE]
     > To maximize performance, copy the files from the old cache folder to the new cache folder.

-11. Open a Command Prompt window, type **iisreset**, and then press ENTER.
+11. Open a Command Prompt window, enter **iisreset**, and then press ENTER.

 12. Delete the old cache root folder.

     > [!NOTE]
-	> By default, the cache root folder is located at *%programfiles%*\TFS 12.0\Version Control Proxy\Web Services\VersionControlProxy\Data.
+    > By default, the cache root folder is located at *%programfiles%*\Azure DevOps Server 2019\Version Control Proxy\Web Services\VersionControlProxy\Data.

-## Changing limits for removing files from the cache
+## Change limits for removing files from the cache

 You can change the maximum limit on the amount of storage space that the application-tier server can use for caching files.
-When this limit is reached, a cleanup routine makes room for newly requested files by deleting those files that have not been accessed in the longest time.
+When this limit is reached, a cleanup routine makes room for newly requested files by deleting the files with the oldest access times.

 <a name="change-limit-old-files"></a>
-### To change the limit at which old files are removed from the cache
+### Change the limit at which old files are removed from the cache

-1. On the application-tier server, open Windows Explorer (or File Explorer), and browse to *\\%programfiles%\\*TFS 12.0\\Application Tier\\Web Services.
+1. On the application-tier server, open Windows Explorer (or File Explorer), and browse to *\\%programfiles%*\\Azure DevOps Server 2019\\Application Tier\\Web Services.

-2. Open the web.config file in a text or XML editor, and then locate the `\<appSettings\>` element.
+2. Open the *web.config* file in a text or XML editor, and then locate the `\<appSettings\>` element.

 3. Add one of the following elements: